lulebugl/inception/README.md

 ## Inception

-A Docker-Compose based mini-infrastructure with three services: NGINX (TLS-only), WordPress (php-fpm only), and MariaDB (DB only).
-All services run in separate containers built from your own Dockerfiles, using Alpine or Debian (penultimate stable versions).
-No ready-made images (besides base OS) and no hacky infinite-loop entrypoints.
+A Docker-Compose based mini-infrastructure with services: NGINX , WordPress, MariaDB, Dozzle, Adminer, Redis Cache, FTP and a portfolio.
+All services run in separate containers built from Debian.

 ### Useful commands